JetBrains-Research/lca-baselines/commit_message_generation/README.md

 We provide the implementation for the following baseline: a language model that is fed with a zero-shot prompt with a simple instruction and a commit diff.

-> Our dataset for Commit Message Generation task is available on :hugs: HuggingFace: [link](https://huggingface.co/datasets/JetBrains-Research/lca-cmg)

 # How-to

 ## 💾 Install dependencies